ShamiTomita/OBH-React-Final-Project/README.md

 # OBH | React-Final-Project
 React-Redux Frontend / Rails Backend
-<p>This API is an entertainment platform where Users can make an account, create profiles, and then browse and favorite different movies and shows.
+<p>This project is an entertainment platform where Users can make an account, create profiles, and then browse and favorite different movies and shows.
 Ruby On Rails is used as the backend and React-Redux is used for the frontend.</p>

 ![OBH](https://user-images.githubusercontent.com/70528966/183218717-976c0bd9-e17d-4d6d-993d-325b71b0d578.png)